DedUndead/web-monitor-app/README.md

 Console application for monitoring HTTP webpages made by Pavel Arefyev.<br>
 The program is done **entirely** in **C++**.
 However, GitHub sees it as in C, because there is C-library source code included in the project.

+Usage is implemented as a docker image.
+Detailed information can be found on [DockerHub](https://hub.docker.com/repository/docker/paulbekk/webmonitor).

 # User Interface

 ### Main algorithm